RFID, everything about radio frequency identification technology

 A tag is a tiny device consisting of a microchip for storing information and an antenna that directs the received data to a reader.
 A special shell, placed in a plastic case with fastening elements for attaching to goods or objects, is used for protecting the chip and the antenna against the effects of the external environment.

 The reader can be manual or stationary and can work with antennas of any type.
-The software includes an engine, additional server, and client modules which ensure simple deployment of an RFID tracking system of any complexity.
+The software includes an engine, additional server, and client modules which ensure simple deployment of an RFID location tracking system of any complexity.

 To recognize the data, stored in the RFID tag, the reader sends a signal to the transponder.
 The tag answers the request using radiofrequency emissions where the information, necessary for identification, is encrypted.
 Then, the reader receives the signal and directs the data to the computer with special software for further processing.